Overview

 Day 12-13: Sidemen

 Sidemen is, without a doubt, one of the most untouched and laid-back places in Bali.
 This tranquil village is filled with beautiful rice fields and spectacular views of Mount Agung.
-It is an off the main tourist destination, where you can experience an authentic part of Bali and slow down at the same time.
+It is an off-the-main tourist destination, where you can experience an authentic part of Bali and slow down at the same time.
 You can enjoy a trekking through the rice fields, participate in a silver workshop or visit some other beautiful places in and around Sidemen.

 Where to stay in Sidemen